 Apply the PRICE principles of protection, rest, ice, compression, and elevation.
 Rest the shoulder from any painful activities or movements.
 Pain indicates increasing inflammation and delaying the healing process.
 Apply ice or a cold therapy and compression wrap to the painful area for 10-15 minutes per hour initially reducing to 3 or 4 times a day as symptoms reduce.
 Remember to use an ice bag or a towel wrapped around the ice to protect against ice burn.

-Specific tests to confirm the diagnosis including X-Rays to what is causing the impingement.
 They may discuss the option of directly injected steroids into the subacromial space to reduce inflammation and reduce inflammation in the local area although this is not usually an early option.
 It is usually recommended after a period of at least 6-12 months.

-Read more on treatment and rehabilitation.
+Read more on shoulder impingement exercises.